games-automata-play/games-automata-play.github.io/_posts/2019-11-27-dynamic_algorithms_MDP.md

 \val_\sigma(t,s) = \sum_{a \in A} \sigma(s)(a) \sum_{s' \in S,r \in \R} \Delta(s,a)(s',r) (r + \val_\sigma(t+1,s'))
 $$

-Then a convexity argument shows the equality above.
+Then a convexity argument shows the equality above (this argument will be detailed a bit more later).

 The lemma in particular implies that there are optimal deterministic Markovian strategies.
-The dependence on the time step is necessary: closer to the time step $T$, it makes sense to play moves with higher immediate rewards but dire consequences, while for a small $t$, moves should be selected to optimise all the rewards to come.
+The dependence on the time step is necessary: closer to the time step $T$, it makes sense to play moves with higher immediate rewards but dire consequences, while for a small $t$, moves should be selected to optimise not only the reward but also the states for their potential to yield higher rewards.

 The equation can easily be turned into an algorithm (with pseudo-polynomial complexity).